matloff/fasteR/README.md

 Sydney](https://threadreaderapp.com/thread/1119025557830684673.html),
 which does start with RStudio,  laments that RStudio can be "overwhelming."
-Here we stick to the R command line, and focus on data analysis, not tools, which we treat as an advanced topic.
+Here we stick to the R command line, and focus on data analysis, not tools such as IDEs, which we treat as an advanced topic.
 (Some readers of this tutorial may already be using RStudio or an external editor, and the treatment here will include special instructions for them when needed.)

     - Coverage is mainly limited to base R. So for instance the